simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 We had intended to travel by the Kokyar route to Yarkend and then to Khotan.
 Nazar Bai strongly advocated the alternate route across the Sanju Pass and we decided to follow his advice.
 The Sanju route was shorter by six days and there were fewer streams to cross.

 September 30.
 A blizzard had been blowing from early morning and the mountain summits were hidden behind a thick white mist.
-The ascent to the great Karakorum Pass (18,694 feet) gradual and the pass itself was more like a low ridge on the surrounding high upland.
+The ascent to the great Karakorum Pass (18,694 feet) was very gradual and the pass itself was more like a low ridge on the surrounding high upland.

 The cold was so intense that we had to cover our faces to protect them from the biting wind and the icy particles that drifted in the air and cut the skin.
 Mrs. Roerich always found a particular charm in this wild mountain scenery.
 She stood the journey wonderfully well, and our Chinese interpreter daily wondered at her courage and endurance.